Night of the Demons 3: Plot

 Dewhurst creates a diversion, and stabs Angela with Nick's switchblade.
 Nick gets in the police car and rams Angela against a tree.
 As dawn breaks, Angela disappears inside the house.
 As the three make their way to the gate, Dewhurst tells Nick and Holly that they were not on the security camera at the store and no one will ever know they were there.
 Angela reappears just as they're about to escape and pulls Dewhurst's heart from his chest.
 She chases Holly and Nick and just before they cross the underground stream, Angela grabs Holly's arm.
 Nick ends up pulling Holly and Angela both over the stream and Angela dissolves.
 Holly leaves a cross made of sticks at the gate and promises she'll be back every Halloween to make sure no one ever goes inside again.
-Holly and Nick then walk home and the last screen shot of the house shows the lights turning on and Angela laughing and saying "Happy Halloween".
+Holly and Nick then walk home and the last shot of the house shows the lights turning on and Angela laughing and saying "Happy Halloween".